allegheny-college-cmpsc-201-fall-2025/.github/profile/README.md

 | 12/1                     | Working   | N/A                      | N/A        |
 | 12/8 (exam @ TU, 9am)    | Release   | N/A                      | N/A        |

-## Current Week Deliverables (10/27)
+## Current Week Deliverables (11/3)

-- **Discord Discussion:** *by Wednesday @ 11:59pm*, post a novel insight (meaning something that one of your peers has not already shared) to this week's Discord thread recognizing other students' mapmaking accomplishments
+- **Discord Discussion:** *by Wednesday @ 11:59pm*, post a novel insight (meaning something that one of your peers has not already shared) to this week's Discord thread regarding code snippets from chapter nine

-- **Team Deliverable:** *by Friday @ 7:59pm*, have the instructor successfully demo your Lox interpreter; to accomodate this, the interpreter must have the
-  following:

-  - All code through chapter eight represented in the interpreter

-  - At least five comments in the `Environment.java` file describing what is accomplished and how

-  - A `README.md` file that includes instructions for compiling/running the interpreter, as well as sample input/output (be sure to update this with any changes related to chapter eight)

-- **Individual Deliverable:** *by Thursday @ 12:14pm*, work with a partner or two to deliver a 5-10 minute lecture covering your assigned section of chapters seven or eight--note that slides are not permitted, though you're welcome to leverage the whiteboard
+- **Team Deliverable:** *by Thursday @ 12:14pm*, submit a project charter for next week's build project which includes:

+  - Role assignments: one captain (responsible for the `project-charter.md` file) and two presenters (responsible for the `project-reflection.md`)

+  - At least two intermediate deadlines per team member; each deadline should note the specific individuals responsible for the deadline as well as the date the task should be achieved by

+  - A performance review schedule noting who is being reviewed on which days next week, based on this cadence:

+    - 3/4 team members on Monday (3 for Cooler, 4 for Fornite)

+    - 2 team members on Tuesday

+    - 1 team member on Thursday

+  - The selection of three interpreter add-ons: one related to enhancing current functionality, one related to more robust error handling, and one related to an entirely new lox feature

+- **Individual Deliverable:** *by Thursday @ 12:14pm*, complete a brief write-up (no more than 500 words) that gives a high-level summary of how the lox interpreter is implemented; this should be in `.md` and share a single file with a rendered image of your finalized map to be used in next week's performance review session

 - **Reflection Entry:** *by Saturday @ 11:59pm*, within your individual repository, add a Markdown (`.md`) file (no other file types will be counted) with a 200 word (minimum) response to the following prompt:

-  > Address the third challenge at the end of chapter eight.
-Provide the output
-  > produced by your interpreter, and answer all of Nystrom's questions related
-  > to it.
+  > If you could make any one change to the course to make it more instructive
+  > for you, what would it be?
+Why?

-- **Mapmaking Task:** *by Saturday @ 11:59pm*, within your individual repository, add a `.png` image file (no other file types will be counted) exported from [excalidraw](https://excalidraw.com/) that adds content from chapters seven and eight to your existing map from last week while meeting the following criteria:
+- **Mapmaking Task:** *by Saturday @ 11:59pm*, within your individual repository, add a `.png` image file (no other file types will be counted) exported from [excalidraw](https://excalidraw.com/) that finalizes the semester-long mapmaking project by doing the following:

-  - Must contain ~10 new entities addressing the evaluation of expressions and statements

-  - *Every* entity must explicitly articulate *how* it is related to at least one other entity (e.g., using text alongside arrows)
+  - Adding at least one entity related to content from chapter 9

+  - Ensuring that *all* entities are connected (no separated components) and that the relationships between them are explicitly defined

+- **NOTE**: the individual deliverable and mapmaking task for this week will serve as the foundation for next week's performance review; failure to complete these will result in missed points for the performance review session